Analysis - Pension funds may see the silver lining on the interest rate cloud

 This, of course, could be an overreaction by short-term markets.
 With little change of economic information and only minor tweaks to policy guidance, they have lurched within weeks from the euphoria of endlessly cheap money to conjuring up the gloom of ever-spiralling interest rates.

 Policymakers themselves seem to think so.
-Bank of England Governor Mervyn King said on Tuesday investors had "jumped the gun".
+The Bank Governor Mervyn King said on Tuesday investors had "jumped the gun".
 Dallas Fed chief Richard Fisher was blunter on Monday in referring to markets as "feral hogs" and "manic-depressive mechanisms."

 But on a more measured view there is a positive side to at least normalising interest rate levels, if not higher borrowing costs per se.